CSLewin/NeonSunset/NEON SUNET.md

 You can also purchase a **fake civilian license** in varying qualities.
 A basic fake license costs $500 and provides a 1-in-6 chance to protect against a revelation of your identity.
 Each additional chance out of six to protect your identity doubles the cost of the license.
 A fake civilian license can sustain a number of flags equal to the chance out of six it has to protect you before being permanently flagged as fake and rendered useless.
 License status is public; anyone can check if a civilian license has been permanently flagged as a fake.

-**EVERYTHING BELOW THIS LINE IN THIS SOFT HACK SECTION IS DEPRECATED AND I NEED TO JUST EXTRACT THE USEFUL FICTION IDEAS AND DELETE THE REST**

-Searching for information leaves traces.
-Search histories, access patterns, metadata--all fodder for expert Oversight Systems to construct profiles of anonymized users based on what-if methodologies and flag anyone within a few steps of a particularly concerning archetype, such as "terrorist", "stalker", or "political dissident".

-When you search for information on a subject relating to a job, you wager that you can find data to answer your questions before the system learns about you.
-Normally, this doesn't matter--nobody cares if you're googling a celebrity's birthdate to settle a bet.
-If you're looking up municipal sewer blueprints AND you're researching thermite recipes AND you're looking up the address of a bank branch manager, there's a chance an Oversight System is going to get curious.

-For each question or body of knowledge you ask for (neighborhood sewer plans, recipes for decent thermite, nonpublic personal information), spend four hours of in-game effort and select one of the following data points, then roll 1d10+Lore+Technology.

-- The physical location from which you're conducting your search.
-- Your civilian license (or lack of one), including name, address, photo, and official records (education, employment, military, medical, and criminal)
-- Your unique hardware configuration
-- Your true, holistic search topic

-### Other Clever Ideas

-- Money creation is so obvious that it's highly policed/suspicious.
-Why crypto will convert into scrip, but not the other way around.
-Crypto can't be faked without a global hack.
-Underworld exclusively deals in crypto.

-Gear: headware implant.
-Easy to install, slow to integrate.
-Citizen license required.
-Can be jailbroken for $$$.
-Uses human pattern recognition.
-Better at fast hacks.
-Worse at slow.
-Can do both.
-All smartphone functions.
-Not a cortical stack.

-Modular laptop models plug into nonportable booster servers.
-Better at slow hacks.
-Worse at fast.
-Can do both.
-Obviously all smartphone functions.
-Can use AR overlay if on person (glasses, goggles, helmet HUD, or occular implant)

-Fast hack: stacking backlash damage from circumstantial difficulty.

-- Aftermath: higher difficulty on topic (defenses raised) ???

-Slow hack: stacking info shared from circumstantial difficulty.

--  Aftermath: damage from seeking same info (Black ICE activated) ???

-**Skilled Hackers CAN:**
-\- Gather rare or hidden information
-\- Subvert and control LOCAL electronic devices, including expert systems
-\- Subvert DISTANT devices via tap or dart.
-Requires prior physical interaction.

-**Skilled Hackers CANNOT:**
-\- Brick someone's gun, detonate grenades on someone's belt (because they aren't networked)
-\- Subvert and control devices on a remote network.
-Distant commands are dumped.

-Two modalities for hacking:

-**Hard and Fast**
-\- Game mechanic: Immediate danger of brainburn (damage), increased difficulty, or device ID/lockdown within the network.
-\- Generally used to subvert local physical devices, as you're using your own brain in a MITM attack.
-\- You can bottle a hard and fast hack (like a spell scroll), but it's single-use and has binary success.
-\- Failure consequences tie in with the existing damage/death/healing system.

-**Low and Slow**
-\- Game mechanic: Press your luck.
-\- Gather info/answer questions, wager giving info about yourself to target.
-\- Improve odds of success by taking more time, but at scales that make it a downtime/narrative action and not useful in moments of action.
-\- Failure consequences tie in with the (to-be-written) HEAT system, with a table for police/corporate/Black ICE responses.

 # It's Easy To Be A Weapons-Grade Motherfucker

 As a career criminal, being an absolute bastard is trivial.
 Doing things with respect for the value of human life is much harder.
 Worthwhile?
 Maybe.